twomice/com.joineryhq.profcond/README.md

 Thus, under 'conditions', you should have one array element, keyed to either `any_of` or `all_of`, containing any number of conditions.

+### [subject-identifier-type]
+One of:
+* id: if the item being evaluated is a DOM element on the page.
+* selector: if the item being evaluated is a DOM element on the page.
+* variable: if the item being evaluated is a JavaScript variable.

-### [field-id]
+### [subject-identifier]
+One of these, depending on the value of [subject-identifier-type]:
-The HTML "id" attribute of the field to be tested in this condition.
+* If [subject-identifier-type] is 'id': The HTML "id" attribute of the field to be tested in this condition.
+* If [subject-identifier-type] is 'selector': A jQuery selector describing the field to be tested in this condition.
+* If [subject-identifier-type] is 'variable': One of these:
+  * String: name of a global variable (property of the window object)
+  * Array: ordered array of nested variable names within a global object variable (property of the window object)
+    Example:
+    * `['CRM','vars','myextension','foobar',0]` to test the value of window.CRM.vars.myextension.foobar[0]

 ### [operator]
 The type of comparison to be performed for this field.
 One of:

-* value_is: The field must have the given value for the condition to pass.
+* value_is: The subject of [subject-identifier] must have the given [test-value] value for the condition to pass.
-* value_is_one_of: The field must have any of the given values for the condition to pass.
+* value_is_one_of: The subject of [subject-identifier] must have any of the given [test-value] values for the condition to pass.
+* is_set: The subject of [subject-identifier] must have a value for the condition to pass.
-* is_checked: The field must be checked to pass (appropriate for checkbox and radio elements).
+* is_checked: The subject of [subject-identifier] must be checked to pass (appropriate for checkbox and radio elements);
-* is_set: The field must have a value for the condition to pass.
+  only appropriate where [subject-identifier-type] is 'id' or 'selector'.

-### [field-value]
+### [test-value]
 The value to be compared in this condition.

 ### [condition-success]